Animal Occupational Health and Safety Program (AOHSP)

 IMPORTANT!
 Women who are pregnant or planning to become pregnant should consult with their personal physician or OB/Gyn to discuss their risks and what precautions should be taken prior to exposure to animals or hazardous agents.

-Based on the answers to the AEQ, the Occupational Health Clinic Physician may recommend or require an individual to participate in a medical surveillance/screening or prevention program deemed beneficial to their health, such as:
+Based on the answers to the OHSS, the Occupational Health Clinic Physician may recommend or require an individual to participate in a medical surveillance/screening or prevention program deemed beneficial to their health, such as:

 - Referral to Environment, Health & Safety (EH&S)’s Respiratory Protection Program for respirator fitting and training